byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 **How Locks Work:**

-1.  **Acquire:** Before entering a critical section, a thread/process attempts to *acquire* the lock.
+1.  **Acquire:** Before entering a critical section, a thread attempts to *acquire* the lock.
-    *   If the lock is *unlocked* (not held by any other thread/process), the requesting thread/process acquires the lock and proceeds into the critical section.
+    *   If the lock is *unlocked* (not held by any other thread), the requesting thread acquires the lock and proceeds into the critical section.
 The lock is now considered *locked*.
-    *   If the lock is *locked* (already held by another thread/process), the requesting thread/process *blocks* (waits) until the lock becomes available.
+    *   If the lock is *locked* (already held by another thread), the requesting thread *blocks* (waits) until the lock becomes available.

-2.  **Release:** After completing the critical section, the thread/process that holds the lock *releases* it.
-This makes the lock available for other waiting threads/processes to acquire.
+2.  **Release:** After completing the critical section, the thread that holds the lock *releases* it.
+This makes the lock available for other waiting threads to acquire.

-**Analogy:**  Think of a lock like a single-occupancy restroom.
-Only one person (thread/process) can be inside (critical section) at a time.
+Think of a lock like a single-occupancy restroom.
+Only one person (thread) can be inside (critical section) at a time.
 The person locks the door (acquires the lock) when they enter and unlocks the door (releases the lock) when they leave.
 Anyone else who wants to use the restroom must wait until the door is unlocked.

+Locks **ALWAYS** protect data and **NOT** threads.
+In the above restroom example, if 10 people were waiting to use the restroom, there would still only be one lock required.

 ### Demonstrate how locks can prevent race conditions and ensure data integrity.

-Locks prevent race conditions by ensuring that only one thread/process can execute the critical section at a time.
+Locks prevent race conditions by ensuring that only one thread can execute the critical section at a time.
 This serializes access to the shared resource, preventing the interleaving of operations that can lead to data corruption.

 **Example (Corrected Counter Example):**